anfen/zync/README.md

     );
 ```

 **_NOTE_**: Zync uses an internal timer (setInterval) to sync, so it's advised to just have one store.
 You could have multiple, with different store names (see Zustand persist options above), but if both stores use Zync, although it would work fine, it wouldn't offer much advantage.
-If one store becomes large with many state keys and functions, then you could separate them into multiple files and import than with object spreading
+If one store becomes large with many state keys and functions, then you could separate them into multiple files and import them with object spreading
 `e.g. {...storeState1, ...storeState2}`

 ### In your component: